salihkardan/ChoppedCassandraTests/README.md

 ### Chop Configuration
 There are some configurations that you need to do before start chopping.

 1. You should provide the following information inside maven's settings.xml file.
-   Note: You need to set the same **username** and **password**  provided here on chop webapp.
+Keep in mind that you need to set the same **username** and **password**  provided below on chop webapp user interface.

     <servers>
       <server>
           <id>ec2-coordinator-instance</id> <!-- This field should remain the same! -->